owo-lang/minitt-rs/README.md

 It can be used as a core language for complicated dependently-typed programming languages, or used for testing the correctness of translation algorithms.

-I'm trying my best to use complete and meaningful namings.
+I'm trying my best to use complete and meaningful naming to avoid confusion.
 I'm also doing a general clean-up of the Haskell implementation and comment the functions with their counterparts' names in the Haskell implementation so people don't get confused when they read the paper while reading this implementation.